rinigus/osmscout-server/docs/en/index.md

 * Start the client (Poor Maps, modRana, or any other client)
 * When finished, close the server and the client.

+### Debugging issues

+If you have issues with running OSM Scout Server, such as problems with accessing it from the client, consider enabling logging of _info_ messages.
+This can be done in the Settings.

 ## Geocoder